 Pictures of Ginseng in May

 I took a few pictures today for those of you wondering how the ginseng looks during mid- to late May.
 I’ll post a link to them over on the Ginseng Habitat Through the Seasons page, too.
-For those of you who enjoy nature sketching, I have a sketch of ginseng in May over at the nature sketching site.
+For those of you who enjoy nature drawings, I have one of ginseng in May at my shop.

 Right now some of the flower buds are starting to open.
 Here’s a 4-prong with a few doing that.

 Here’s the a closer zoom on the flowers.
 According to the article Ginseng Reproduction at Wild Ginseng Conservation’s website, ginseng is pollinated only by two insects: syrphid flies and halictid bees.

 Other ginseng plants in the area still have tightly closed flower buds.

 If you haven’t found your way around the blog yet, here’s a few links to other pages to do with Ginseng: